kodack64/qcsim/qcsim_pythonimpl/README.md

 ### Backend
 - cpu : use numpy-native function
 - cython : use cython-native function
-- cythonomp : use cython-native function with parallel
+- cythonomp : use cython-native function with OpenMP
 - gpu : use GPU with CuPy
 - ibmq : submit qasm to IBMQuantumExperience